VoxeLibre/VoxeLibre/mods/HELP/mcl_craftguide/API.md

 Adds a recipe filter with the given name.
 The filter function should return the recipes to be displayed, given the available recipes and an `ObjectRef` to the user.
-Each recipe is a table of the form returned by `minetest.get_craft_recipe`.
+Luanti recipes are normalized to the craftguide recipe contract before filters run, so their result is available through `outputs`.

 Example function to hide recipes for items from a mod called "secretstuff":